op-eyee/tester/README.md

 - [ ] Product Backlog Items in the Product Backlog are usually larger than the Sprint Backlog.
 - [ ] Product Backlog Items usually have the same size in both the Product Backlog and the Sprint Backlog.
 - [x] Such a comparison does not make sense.

-### Which is NOT true about Efferent Coupling?

-- [x] Classes with high efferent will affect other classes when changes are made.
-- [ ] A large Efferent Coupling can indicate that a class is unfocused and may also indicate that it is unstable since it depends on the stability of all the types to which it is coupled.
-- [ ] Classes with high Efferent Coupling will receive the effects of changes or defects in other classes.
-- [ ] It is a Code Quality metric.

 ### What is the instability index metric calculation formula?
 (Ca: Afferent Coupling, Ce: Efferent Coupling)